cylc/cylc-doc/src/user-guide/external-triggers.rst

 powerful one documented in :ref:`Old-Style External Triggers`.

-If you can write a Python function to check the status of an external condition or event, the suite server program can call it at configurable intervals until it reports success, at which point dependent tasks can trigger and data returned by the function will be passed to the job environments of those tasks.
+If you can write a Python function to check the status of an external condition or event, the :term:`scheduler` can call it at configurable intervals until it reports success, at which point dependent tasks can trigger and data returned by the function will be passed to the job environments of those tasks.
 Functions can be written for triggering off of almost anything,